airportpeople/trellicopter/README.md

 - `adafruit_neotrellis`
 - `adafruit_seesaw`

+*You'll need to add whatever folders are required for the project you're working on.*

 **Step 4:** The folders in `trellicopter/src` come from the `Adafruit_Blinka` repo, i.e., the most recent mirror of the Trellis firmware.
 Copy-paste the contents of `Adafruit_Blinka/src` into `trellicopter/src`.
 Again, this will make editing in PyCharm kinda nice.

 **Step 5:** In your CIRCUITPY drive (on the NeoTrellis), copy paste the `.mpy` version of the folders from Step 3.
 So, you'll have something like: